 If you flush the toilet and hear the shower drain gurgle, that's air being pulled through the trap because something downstream is restricted.
 Same story if your washing machine drains and you hear a glug from the kitchen sink.

-Gurgling is your plumbing telling you the line can't breathe properly.
+Gurgling is your drain and sewer telling you the line can't breathe properly.
 Cabling typically clears it; if it comes back fast, it's time for hydro-jetting and a camera scope.

 4. Recurring Clogs in the Same Drain